Models for Change Initiative

 National Juvenile Probation Census Project

-The National Juvenile Probation Census Project (NJPCP) funded by the Office of Juvenile Justice and Delinquency Prevention, will develop a reliable count of the number and characteristics of youth under juvenile probation supervision in the United States and an understanding of the juvenile probation offices that supervise them.
+The National Juvenile Probation Census Project (NJPCP) is funded by the Office of Juvenile Justice and Delinquency Prevention to develop a reliable count of the number and characteristics of youth under juvenile probation supervision in the United States and an understanding of the juvenile probation offices that supervise them.
 The project includes two distinct data collections: the Census of Juvenile Probation Supervision Offices (CJPSO) and the Census of Juveniles on Probation (CJP).
 NCJJ is partnering with Westat on this project, bringing complementary strengths to the work.
 Westat, the prime contractor, is a nationally recognized leader in survey methodology, sampling, and large-scale data collection and has expertise in designing nationally representative samples.
 Westat’s partner, NCJJ, brings an unmatched national juvenile justice reputation, substantial expertise in administrative records extraction and analysis, and extensive research experience in juvenile justice issues.
-The project team will employ multiple resources to update the current NJPCP roster, using an approach based on each state’s organization of juvenile probation supervision.
-After evaluating the current data collection instruments and incorporating stakeholder input, we will revise them to enhance coverage and clarity while minimizing respondent burden.
-We will field the surveys, collect the data, and develop analytic data files that support reliable state and national estimates.
-The project team will present findings at national probation and juvenile justice conferences.
+The project team employs multiple resources to update the current NJPCP roster, using an approach based on each state’s organization of juvenile probation supervision.
+After revising the current data collection instruments incorporating stakeholder input to enhance coverage and clarity while minimizing respondent burden, NCJJ fields the surveys, collects the data, and develops analytic data files that support reliable state and national estimates.
+The project team also present findings at national probation and juvenile justice conferences.

 National Resource Center for Legal and Judicial Issues

-The RCLJI is a national collaborative training and technical assistance project funded for a 5-year period by the Children’s Bureau at the U.S Department of Health and Human Services (HHS).
-The principal collaborators are the ABA’s Center for Children and the Law (lead agency), the National Center for State Courts, and the Permanency Planning for Children department of NCJFCJ.
-NCJJ was hired to act as the project’s evaluator and began working on the project in fall 2009.
-The RCLJI is one of more than a dozen resource centers funded by HHS, with this resource center focused on supporting and improving the shared needs between Child Welfare Agencies and Court Improvement Projects on a wide variety of topics affecting youth in the child welfare and justice systems.
+The NRCLJI is a national collaborative technical assistance project funded for a 5-year period by the Children’s Bureau at the U.S Department of Health and Human Services (HHS).
+The principal collaborators are the ABA’s Center for Children and the Law (lead agency), the National Center for State Courts, and the National Council of Juvenile and Family Court Judges.
+The NRCLJI is one of ten resource centers funded by the Children's Bureau, with this resource center focused on supporting and improving the shared needs between Child Welfare Agencies and Court Improvement Projects on a wide variety of topics affecting youth in the child welfare and justice systems.
+NCJJ was hired to act as the project’s evaluator and began working on the project in fall of 2009.
+A variety of qualitative and quantitative methods are used to asses the effects of the technical assistance delivered by NRCLJI staff and consultants including case studies, surveys, interviews, focus groups, file review, and observation.
+Evaluation staff also provide support and guidance to NRCLJI staff and consultants to build their internal capacity to identify and measure short, intermediate, and long-term outcomes of technical assistance.

 State Training and Technical Assistance Center (STTAC)